VeganSpeak/veganspeak/src/misc/privacy-policy.md

 ### Use of Cookies

 We do _not_ knowingly use cookies to collect information about you and your activity across our site, we actively aim to use as few cookies as possible.
 A cookie is a small piece of data that our website stores on your computer.

-At the current time only two cookies are used on our website:

--   \_\_cfduid
--   \_\_cf\_bm
--   \_\_cflb

-These cookies are used by our network provider [Cloudflare](https://cloudflare.com/) to maximise network resources, manage traffic, and protect websites from malicious traffic.
-Visit Cloudflare's [Understanding the Cloudflare Cookies](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies) page to learn more.

-Cloudflare will soon be [deprecating the \_\_cfduid cookie](https://blog.cloudflare.com/deprecating-cfduid-cookie/).

 ### Limits of Our Policy